RyanBlount-2/RyanBlount-2/README.md

 ## **About Me:**

-> I'm a proud born and raised Floridian, but I currently live in the beautiful mountains of Western North Carolina.
-I've learned a few awesome technologies including: HTML, CSS, JavaScript, VBA, & Python.
-I learn more and more every day, and I love to put my abilities to the test with new challenges.
+> I'm a born and raised Floridian, but I currently live in the beautiful mountains of Western North Carolina.
+I've learned a few awesome technologies including: HTML, CSS, JavaScript, Python, & VBA.
+I am dedicated to learning more every day, and I love to put my abilities to the test with new challenges.

 ## **How To Reach Me:**